Shikshita55/Aditya-L1-Solar-Activity-Analysis/README.md

 ## Project Motivation

-Solar active regions contain strong and complex magnetic fields and are the primary locations where energetic solar events originate.
+Solar active regions contain strong, complex magnetic fields and are the primary sites where energetic solar events originate.

 Space-based solar observations provide high-quality data without atmospheric interference, enabling detailed analysis of these structures.

-The aim of this project is to explore how computational image-processing techniques can assist heliophysics research by extracting meaningful features from solar imagery.
+This project aims to explore how computational image-processing techniques can assist heliophysics research by extracting meaningful features from solar imagery.

 ---